nofishy/filemaster_agent/README.md

 ## Contributing

-We welcome contributions to FileMaster AI Agent!
+We welcome contributions to File Master Agent!
 If you're interested in helping, please consider the following:

 1.  **Fork the repository.**
 2.  **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `bugfix/issue-number`.